Cohros/eloquent-enhancements/readme.md

 In this case, the phone `#1`  will be removed.
 The other properties are not necessary, just the `id` and the `_delete` key.

 `SaveAll` can handle BelongsToMany relationships to.
 You just have to use like the examples above.
 But that kind of relationship has one particularity.
-If the pivot table has more columns them just the foreign keys, you can create a Relationship Model to handle the validations (assuming that you are using model observers to do the validation).
+If the pivot table has more columns them just the foreign keys, you can create a Relationship Model to handle the validations (assuming that you are using model observers to do the validation like suggested before :) ).

 > More examples soon.